The Mohegan Tribal Council of Elders

 Beth (Elizabeth) Regan, “Morning Deer", Secretary and Justice

 Beth Regan comes to her position at the Council of Elders with an extensive background in education and athletics.
-Over her 35 year career as a teacher at Tolland High School, she specialized in both Native American studies and Russian history, creating curriculum in both areas, and traveling to both Native American and Russian sites.
-She also maintains a strong interest in Mohegan culture and ceremony and has participated in several presentations on the subject.
-Outside the classroom, she has coached at the high school and collegiate levels, and has a strong interest in soccer, basketball, softball and Unified Sports.
-She has also spent over 30 years as a coach for Special Olympics.
+Over her 35 year career as a teacher at Tolland High School, she specialized in both Native American studies and Russian history, creating courses in both subjects.
+An integral part of the Mohegan Tribe’s partnership with the Connecticut Teacher of the Year Program, Beth has created curriculum and lessons on Mohegan history and culture for Connecticut teachers of all grade levels to incorporate into their instruction.
+Outside the classroom, she has coached at the high school and collegiate levels, and has a strong interest in soccer, basketball and Unified Sports.
+Beth has also spent over 30 years as a coach and volunteer for Special Olympics.
 Her work in all of these areas has earned her many citations as both Teacher of the Year and Coach of the Year, and she is a member of the athletic Halls of Fame at Eastern Connecticut State University, New Britain High School, and the Connecticut Girls Soccer Association.
-She holds two degrees from Eastern Connecticut State University, both a Bachelor of Science degree in history and education and a Master’s degree in Human Relations, and is a longtime member of the Mohegan Board of Education.
+She holds two degrees from Eastern Connecticut State University, both a Bachelor of Science degree in history and education and a Master’s degree in Human Relations, was a longtime member of the Mohegan Board of Education and a current member the Mohegan Tribe Language Committee.
 Beth and her spouse Geri White are longtime residents of Hampton, CT where they both serve on various civic committees.

-Marie Pineault has devoted many years of service to the Mohegan Tribe, and in 2012 was appointed to the position of Treasurer, with previous experience acting as the Elders’ Secretary.
+Marie Pineault is in her fourth term on the Council of Elders.
+She has devoted many years of service to the Mohegan Tribe, and in 2012 was appointed to the position of Treasurer, with previous experience acting as the Elders’ Secretary.
 Before being elected to the Council of Elders, she held several administrative posts at the Tribe.
 Marie has also volunteered at many events sponsored by the Tribe, and served on various Tribal committees.
 She has been a part of the Indigenous Games Committee and Constitution Review Committee.
 Prior to her experience with the Mohegan Tribe she worked for Norwich Public Schools, responsible for the planning, coordination and supervision of food management programs.
 Marie has a strong interest in the youth of the Tribe and has committed herself to passing on Tribal knowledge and traditional values.

 Sharon Maynard, "Accomac", Elder and Justice

-Sharon Maynard is currently serving her second term as a member of the Council of Elders.
-Her background has shown a commitment to the Cultural/Historical concerns of the Mohegan Tribe as manager for the Cultural and Community Programs department of the Tribe.
-In addition, she is a Tribal representative to the board of the Connecticut State’s Native American Heritage Advisory Council.
+Sharon Maynard is currently serving her third term as a member of the Council of Elders.
+Her background has shown a commitment to the Cultural/Historical concerns of the Mohegan Tribe as a participant in many Tribal committees and programs.
+In addition, she is the Tribal representative to the Connecticut State’s Native American Heritage Advisory Council.
 Sharon has passed down the gift of basket-making that she learned from Nonner Pauline Brown to many Mohegan tribal members, and has also worked on the language project.
-She has worked as a field and lab technician in the Tribal archeology department, and has also been a guest instructor in the ethno-biology department at Connecticut College.
+She has worked as a field and lab technician in the Tribal archeology department, as a manager of the Cultural and Community Programs Department, and as a guest instructor for the ethno-botany department at Connecticut College.
 She earned an A.S. in hospitality management from Three Rivers Community College, and also holds a B.S. with a focus in Anthropology from Charter Oak State College.
 Her other interests include music and the culinary arts.

 Bill Gucfa, Elder and Justice

-Prior to serving on the Council of Elders, Bill spent nearly 10 years as a photographer and writer for the Mohegan Tribe’s publications division, and also worked as an officer for the Tribe’s Public Safety division.
+Bill Gucfa has worked in various capacities for the Mohegan Tribe since 1996.
+Prior to serving on the Council of Elders, he spent nearly 10 years as a photographer and writer for the Mohegan Tribe’s publications division, and also worked as an officer for the Tribe’s Public Safety division.
 During 1998 and 1999, Gucfa took part in the Mohegan Tribe and Eastern Connecticut State University’s archeological field school.
-Before his involvement and employment with the Mohegan Tribe, Gucfa graduated from the Rhode Island School of Photography, and worked as a freelance photographer/writer for over two decades, and his work has appeared in The Providence Journal, The Pawtucket Times, the Attleboro Sun-Chronicle, and the Kent County Daily Times.
+Before his involvement and employment with the Mohegan Tribe, Gucfa graduated from the Rhode Island School of Photography, and worked as a freelance photographer/writer for over two decades.
+His work has appeared in The Providence Journal, The Pawtucket Times, the Attleboro Sun-Chronicle, and the Kent County Daily Times.
 Gucfa also served on the Rhode Island Parks Commission for nine years, representing the City of Pawtucket.
 He lives with his wife Ruth and their child Lily.